leovct/edge-grpc-mock-server/README.md

 BlockProofInitProofPayload { block_metadata: BlockMetadata { block_beneficiary: 0x91d85d44647a4b074be799a67a53471c4d5e303e, block_timestamp: 1690559940, block_number: 1, block_difficulty: 1, block_gaslimit: 30000000, block_chain_id: 2001, block_base_fee: 878822934 }, skip_previous_block_proof: true, num_txns_in_block: 0 }
 ```

+### 4. Interactions between the zero leader and the mock server

-4. Soon, you will see that the leader sends gRPC requests to the mock server.
+Soon, you will see that the leader sends gRPC requests to the mock server.

 ```sh
 ...